Shine Lawyers Main Logo

 • Speak with our team about your options

-Do you have a psychological injury claim?
+Do you have a psychological injury workers’ compensation claim?

-A lawyer will be able to give you a good indication of your ability to make a claim once they know your situation.
+Our workers’ compensation psychological injury lawyers at Shine can give you a good indication of your ability to make a claim once they know your situation.

-What you can claim for really depends on your specific situation, but generally, you may be able to claim compensation for:
+What you can claim compensation for depends on your specific situation, but may include:

 • Loss of wages